jamesorr/CO2SYS-MATLAB/README.md

 about the error propagation routines (errors.m and derivnum.m), please contact James Orr (james.orr at lsce.ipsl.fr)

-**INSTALLING:**
+**INSTALLING**

 Download the m-files in the src directory (CO2SYS.m, errors.m, and derivnum.m);
 you may also wish to download the examples in the examples directory.
-Place these files in a local directory that is in MATLAB's search path, or add the directory where they are located to MATLAB's search path).
+Place these files in a local directory that is in MATLAB's search path, or add the directory where they are located to MATLAB's search path.
 The latter can be done with MATLAB's addpath command, for example

 addpath ("my_matlab_directory/my_subdir")